-24 hours in the ICU: Fighting for an open bed in coronavirus
+A lifetime of pain in 24 hours: A French ICU in the pandemic

 By now, the day shift is nearly over.
 The bed in Room 12 is still free, and the physician overseeing the night shift hopes to keep it in reserve, to keep just a little slack in the overloaded health system.

 “I want to keep a bullet in my chamber,” Dr. Fouad Bouzana says, between phone calls from other hospitals asking about open beds.
-La Timone’s emergency room calls, asking for space for a man, COVID positive.
+La Timone’s emergency room calls, asking for space for a man who is COVID-19 positive.
 Bouzana asks them to run more tests and call back.

-The ICU doesn’t accept everyone; doctors learned in the first wave that coronavirus patients need a certain base level of strength and health to make it through the recovery.
+The ICU doesn’t accept everyone.
+Doctors learned in the first wave that coronavirus patients need a certain base level of strength and health to make it through the recovery.

 That night, Bouzana turns two coronavirus patients away, deeming them too elderly and frail to submit to intensive care.
 They’ll stay in the acute care ward next door in hopes their condition improves, and he’ll review the decision with the dayside doctors later.
 But he harbors little doubt.